 The Gear of Courthousery:

 I’m not a professional photographer- I’m not even a good one.
 Photos from 2011 were taken with a Motorola Droid.
-Photos from 2015 on were taken with a simple Sony Cyber-Shot DSC-W330 point-and-shoot camera and edited in Adobe Photoshop, Color Efex Pro 4, and Dfine 2 from the Google Nik Collection.
+Photos from 2015 on were taken with a simple Sony Cyber-Shot DSC-W330 point-and-shoot camera and edited in Adobe Photoshop, HDR Efex, Color Efex Pro 4, and Dfine 2 from the Nik Collection.
+Occasionally I use my iPhone when I’m unprepared.

 The Copyrights of Courthousery: